Pervez Musharraf: 2007 state of emergency

 On 3 November 2007, Musharraf declared emergency rule across Pakistan.
 He suspended the Constitution, imposed a state of emergency, and fired the Chief Justice of the Supreme Court again.
 In Islamabad, troops entered the Supreme Court building, arrested the judges and kept them detained in their homes.
 Independent and international television channels went off air.
 Public protests were mounted against Musharraf.

 2008 general elections

 General elections were held on 18 February 2008, in which the Pakistan Peoples Party (PPP) polled the highest votes and won the most seats.
 On 23 March 2008, President Musharraf said an "era of democracy" had begun in Pakistan and that he had put the country "on the track of development and progress".
-On 22 March, the PPP named former parliament speaker Syed Yousaf Raza Gillani as its candidate for the country's next prime minister, to lead a coalition government united against him.
+On 22 March, the PPP named former parliament speaker Yusuf Raza Gilani as its candidate for the country's next prime minister, to lead a coalition government united against him.